Azure-Samples/resource-manager-go-resources-and-groups/README.md

   - Get it using the [Azure CLI](https://azure.microsoft.com/documentation/articles/xplat-cli-install/) with command `azure account show`.
   - Get it using [Azure Powershell](https://azure.microsoft.com/documentation/articles/powershell-install-configure/) whit cmdlet `Get-AzureRmSubscription`.
 3. Set environment variables `AZURE_TENANT_ID = <TENANT_ID>`, `AZURE_CLIENT_ID = <CLIENT_ID>`, `AZURE_CLIENT_SECRET = <CLIENT_SECRET>` and `AZURE_SUBSCRIPTION_ID = <SUBSCRIPTION_ID>`.
-4. Get the [Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go) using command `go get -u github.com/Azure/azure-sdk-for-go`.
+4. Get this sample using command `go get -u github.com/Azure-Samples/resource-manager-go-resources-and-groups`.
-5. Get this sample using command `go get -u github.com/Azure-Samples/resource-manager-go-resources-and-groups`.
+5. Get the [Azure SDK for Go](https://github.com/Azure/azure-sdk-for-go) using command `go get -u github.com/Azure/azure-sdk-for-go`.
+Or in case that you want to vendor your dependencies using [glide](https://github.com/Masterminds/glide), navigate to this sample's directory and use command `glide install`.
 6. Compile and run the sample.

+<a id="sample"></a>
-##What does resourceSample.go do?
+## What does resourceSample.go do?

 The sample gets an authorization token, creates a new resource group, updates it, lists the resource groups, creates a resource using a generic template, updates the resource, lists the resources inside the resource group, exports all resources into a json template, deletes a resource, and deletes the resource group.

-##Get credentials and token
+### Get credentials and token

 The sample starts by getting an authorization token from the service principal using your credentials.
 This token should be included in clients.